My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 The Revelation

-It was absurd that I had been shunned for decades for the same gifts and experiences that she has had as well.
+It was absurd that I had been shunned for decades for the same gifts and experiences that she has as well.

 That was it!
 I couldn’t be silent any longer.
 It was time to discuss the elephant in the room.

-In that moment, her soul opened the door and created an opportunity for us both to stop constantly living in damage control and avoidance.
 A difficult, but long overdue conversation unfolded.
 This time, however, I was able to communicate from a vulnerable and heartfelt place, instead of a wounded, unskilled place.

 Was it painful?
 Yes, for both of us.
 Many tears were shed.
 But I learned a lot.